glurp/dsl-gtk/README.md

 - rspec test : 80% DSL done, travis-ci integration done, codeclimate done
 - treeview almost done...
+- autodoc for dsl: make_dpc in place of rdoc

 Todo for pass to 1.0 :